What is the average cost of homeowners insurance for a $300k house?

 Homeowners insurance on a $300,000 house by liability level

-The standard policy comes with $100,000, but there isn’t much difference in cost between $100,000 and $300,000 in liability coverage.
-Most experts recommend going even higher, up to $500,000.
+A standard policy comes with $100,000 in liability coverage, but the average difference in cost between $100,000 and $300,000 is only $30 a year.
+Most experts recommend increasing your limits.

 The table below shows what a few national carriers charge for different liability limits.

-| Company | $300,000 with $1,000 deductible and $100,000 liability | $300,000 with $1,000 deductible and $300,000 liability |
+Company$300,000 with $1,000 deductible and $100,000 liability$300,000 with $1,000 deductible and $300,000 liability

 How much is homeowners insurance on a $300,000 house with bad credit?